 - 100,000 Poets for Change.
 Do you want to join other poets, musicians, and artists around the world in a demonstration/celebration to promote peace, sustainability and justice..: and to call for serious social, environmental and political change?
-Sept.
-29th, 2018 is the next Global Event Day!
+September 2019 is the next Global Event Time!

 - Alternatives Journal (Canada)

 - Art & Activism of the Anthropocene Series.
 April 9 and May 9 – 2019 | Open to the public | Members’ Room | free of charge | advance registration required.
 I will leave this up for transcripts.